 Jernhode

-Inspired by the ancestors of the Ulvriskar, others of the first great clan of humankind followed the call to leave their ever-migrating brothers and sisters and strike out on their own.
-These folk initially intended to join their friends and relations who had travelled north, but the western mountains took them in, fascinated them, and kept them.
-These travelers discovered great veins of iron in caves that had been carved out by trolls and other mountain beasts in ages long past.
-They began to mine this ore, reforming themselves as the Jernhode in honor of the mountain rams that had led them to the place.
+Inspired by the ancestors of Ulvriskarr, others among Tahnsko followed the call to leave their ever-migrating brothers and sisters and strike out on their own.
+These folk initially intended to follow the path of their predecessors who had travelled north, but they found a passage that led them into the foothills of the Beórgstan Mountains.
+These travelers discovered great veins of iron in caves that had been carved out by Dúnalfs (Mountain Trolls) in ages long past.
+A friendly colony of Dúnalfs passed on the knowledge of mining and iron smithing, and the Eordic peoples established their first settlement of Ealdhelm in the southern slopes of the Beorgstan.

 jernhode final